FRSOURCE/tiny-carousel/packages/docs/guide/usage.md

 To use this package you need to import **both the SASS/CSS and Typescript/JavaScript files**.

 ::: warning The animations in an example are not working.
 By default, the core package disables scroll animations for some users to make the carousel accessible for the broader audience.
-If somebody (maybe you?) have the `reduce motion` option enabled in the system settings of his/her device - the carousel will follow that rule and turn off the animations.
-To learn more, please read [this article](https://web.dev/prefers-reduced-motion/).
+If somebody (maybe you?) has the `reduce motion` option enabled in the system settings of his/her device the carousel will follow that rule and turn off the animations.
+To learn more, please [read&nbsp;this&nbsp;article](https://web.dev/prefers-reduced-motion/).
 :::

 See the example below which uses **only** the core package: